South African Class NG G11 2-6-0+0-6-2: Manufacturer

-Although they had already been ordered in 1914, production was disrupted by the First World War.
-Beyer, Peacock and Company was only able to deliver the first three locomotives in 1919 after cessation of hostilities.
+Although they had already been ordered in 1914, production was disrupted by World War I. Beyer, Peacock & Company was only able to deliver the first three locomotives in 1919 after cessation of hostilities.
 All three, numbered in the range from NG51 to NG53, were erected at the Uitenhage workshops and no. NG51 was put on trials on the Avontuur line in May 1920.
 It initially remained there after the trials, while the other two went to the Stuartstown line in Natal, to be joined there by no. NG51 later.
 These three locomotives were not superheated.
 They had outside plate frames, Walschaerts valve gear, Belpaire fireboxes and used saturated steam and slide valves.

 Having been proved successful during trials, another two locomotives were ordered from Beyer, Peacock.
 Numbers NG54 and NG55 were delivered in 1925 and erected at the Durban workshops in April of that year.
 Both entered service in Natal.
 These two were superheated and, as a result, had longer smokeboxes and were 9+1/2 in longer in overall length.
 Superheating also required alteration of the valve gear and piston valves were therefore used instead of slide valves.
 The cabs of the second order locomotives were also improved to offer better protection to the crew.